Goal 1 – Understand partner’s point of view.

-- It is necessary to convey to your partner that he or she has been heard and understood.
+- It is necessary to convey to your partner that they have been heard and understood.
 Postpone persuasion until each person can state their partner’s position to their partner’s satisfaction.
 You cannot be influential unless you can accept influence.

-- Rapoport intervention = When you identify a negative quality in your partner, try to see that very quality in yourself.
+- A great skill to practice is the Rapoport intervention = When you identify a negative quality in your partner, try to see that very quality in yourself.
 When you identify a positive quality in yourself, try to see that very quality in your partner.

 Goal 2 – Eliminate the Four Horsemen and replace them with their antidotes.